kafkaman-lab/kafkaman-docs/docs/running-items/requests.md

 ## Creating requests

 Your requests can include multiple details determining the data kafkaman will send to the API you are working with.
-Enter a URL and choose a method, then optionally specify a variety of other details.
+Choose a method and a Topic Name, then optionally specify a variety of other details.

 You can create a new request from the kafkaman home screen, by using __New__ &gt; __HTTP Request__, or by selecting the __+__ button to open a new tab.